From the doctor’s surgery, by Dr Alexandra Phelan

 However, there are other ways to eat yourself healthy.
 Here are my top ten tips.

 - Eat your greens: the NHS recommends that one third of the food you eat should be fruit and vegetables.
 Fruit and vegetables are an important source of vitamins, minerals and dietary fibre.
+Check out this Athletic Greens review if you are considering buying a green food powder.

 - Five a day: in spite of what the Imperial College researchers say, ten portions a day is a LOT of fruit and vegetables.
 Try for a minimum of five portions.
 Roughly speaking, a portion is around 80g of fruit or vegetables.
 A single banana would count as one portion, as would three spoonful’s of peas, or two tangerines.
 Fruit contains a lot of natural sugar, so consider eating more vegetables than fruit.